eBookProjects/uChmViewer/INSTALL.md

 Manual building
 --------------------------------------------------------------------------------

->Note that in Fedora, to select Qt5, you need to type `qmake-qt5` instead of `qmake`.
+>Note that on Fedora and MSYS2, to select Qt5, you need to type `qmake-qt5` instead of `qmake`.

 Build with __Qt5__ and __WebKit__ using __CMake__